 | Growing Media | average |

-| Flowers | small white |
+| Flowers | The flowers are small and white. |

-| Stems | climbing, twining vine |
+| Stems | The plant is a climbing, twining vine with tendrils.
+Stems are square and pubescent. |

 | Dimensions | 8 plus feet, fast-growing once established |

 | Propagation | I planted the seeds without any special treatment, and they sprouted easily.
-While some sources suggest scarification is necessary, I found that it did not seem to affect germination.
+While some sources suggest scarification is necessary, I found it did not affect germination.
 It's best to collect the seeds when the capsule has turned brown. |

-| Author's Notes | In the summer of 2016, I grew this plant out of curiosity due to the inflated seed pod and the unique heart-shaped markings on the black seeds.
+| Author's Notes | In the summer of 2016, I grew this plant out of curiosity, drawn by the inflated seed pod and the unique heart-shaped markings on the black seeds.
 Easy to grow. |

 | Notes & Reference | #51-Armitage's Manual of Annuals, Biennials, and Half-Hardy Perennials (Alan Armitage), #171- Authors' observations and growing experiences |